scoulomb/home-assistant/sound-video/music-streamer.md

 - https://www.fnac.com/Lecteur-reseau-Wi-Fi-Multiroom-TRIANGLE-AIO-C/a18528699/w-4
   - Had Ordered but AirPlay 2 not supported, licence cost.
-  - They use AirPlay 1 as their manafactures provdes it but do not say it on website (licence pay)
+  - They use AirPlay 1 as their manafactures provides it but do not say it on website (licence pay)

 - Wiim
   - AirPLay 2 supports OK